How to Cope With Disappointment

 Empowerment comes when you nurture the idea that truly valuable things worth having in your life, like building a good life or having a healthy relationship actually require tremendous effort.
 Just because it’s not easy doesn’t mean it’s not worth continuing to strive for.

 Getting back up is what courage actually feels like, in practice.
+Know that if you’re feeling trapped by disappointment, there is a way out.
 Allow your life experiences to strengthen you, to teach you, and to prepare you to fight another day.
 And in the timeless words of my muse today, Winston Churchill, “Never, ever, ever give up.”